Francis Hooper (1694 - 1763). Doctor of

 cut rose on the monument to John Kendall.

-Here seems a good a place as any to list his known works
+Here seems a good a place as any to list the known works Of Nicholas Reid.

 The list below from